firefly-oss/common-platform-document-mgmt/common-platform-document-mgmt-storage-s3/README.md

 The implementation uses the AWS SDK for Java to interact with Amazon S3, providing the following functionality:

+- **File Upload to Private Bucket**: Uploads files directly to the private S3 bucket
-- **File Upload**: Uploads files to S3 buckets, generating unique keys based on the path and filename
+- **File Upload to Public Bucket**: Uploads files to the public S3 bucket for channel uploads
+- **Content Upload to Private Bucket**: Uploads content streams to the private S3 bucket
-- **Content Upload**: Uploads content streams to S3 buckets
+- **Content Upload to Public Bucket**: Uploads content streams to the public S3 bucket for channel uploads
+- **Move File Between Buckets**: Moves files from the public bucket to the private bucket
-- **File Download**: Downloads files from S3 buckets as reactive streams
+- **File Download**: Downloads files from either S3 bucket as reactive streams
-- **File Deletion**: Deletes files from S3 buckets
+- **File Deletion**: Deletes files from either S3 bucket
-- **File Existence Check**: Checks if files exist in S3 buckets
+- **File Existence Check**: Checks if files exist in either S3 bucket
 - **Pre-signed URL Generation**: Generates pre-signed URLs for temporary access to files

+### Two-Bucket System

+The S3 storage provider implements a two-bucket system for optimized file handling:

+1. **Private Bucket**: The main storage bucket for all documents, not directly accessible from outside the system
+2. **Public Bucket**: A temporary storage bucket for files uploaded from external channels

+This approach provides several benefits:
+- **Reduced Network Traffic**: Files uploaded from external channels don't need to pass through multiple network layers
+- **Improved Security**: The private bucket is not directly accessible from outside the system
+- **Better User Experience**: Direct uploads to the public bucket are faster and more reliable

+The implementation automatically detects which bucket a file URL belongs to and performs operations on the appropriate bucket.

 The implementation is reactive, using Project Reactor to provide non-blocking, asynchronous operations.